VaibhavKGoel/NES-Emulator/README.md

-# NES-Emulator
+# Chip-8-Emulator
-Group Name:
+Group Name: Chips-Ahoy

 Group Member Names and NetID:

 Dev Shah---dshah219

+Vaibhav Goel---vkgoel2

 ## Project Introduction
-The goal of our project is to build a fully functional NES (Nintendo Entertainment System) emulator using Rust.
-We will simulate the NES hardware environment so that we can load and play classic NES games directly through our program.
-We chose this project because it combines low-level systems programming with emulation theory, computer architecture, and graphics programming.
-These are topics that we were interested in exploring, and Rust's design makes it an ideal language for a project like this one.
+The goal of our project is to build a fully functional Chip-8 (Nintendo Entertainment System) emulator using Rust.
+CHIP-8 is a simple, interpreted programming language used on early microcomputers from the 1970s, making it an excellent foundation for learning about how emulators work at a low level.
+We chose this project because it’s a challenging yet approachable way to explore computer architecture concepts, low-level programming, and Rust’s memory safety guarantees, which are all valuable skills that we are interested in developing.

 Our goals and objectives include:

+---Understand the inner workings of CPU emulation, memory management, and instruction decoding.

----Building a NES emulator capable of running simple NES games.
+---Build a fully functional CHIP-8 emulator capable of running original CHIP-8 games (e.g., Pong, Space Invaders).

----Implementing the NES CPU instruction set and memory model.

----Emulate core components including the CPU, PPU (Picture Processing Unit), APU (Audio Processing Unit), and input handling.

----Render graphics output in real time and support basic user interaction.
+---Strengthen our knowledge of systems programming and Rust’s safety and concurrency features.

 ## Technical Overview
-### 1. NES Platform Setup
+### 1. CPU/Instruction Decoder---Implement the CHIP-8 instruction set.
----Define core system structure (CPU, PPU, APU, BUS, Cartridge).

----Establish communication between these components through shared interfaces.
+---A program counter, stack, registers (V0–VF), and index register.

+---Opcode fetching, decoding, and execution logic.

+---Timers (delay and sound timers) that update at 60 Hz.

-### 2. CPU Emulation---Finish by Checkpoint 1
+### 2. Memory Management – 4KB memory model divided into reserved system space, font data, and program data---Finish by Checkpoint 1
-#### 2.1.
-Getting Started
----Implement CPU registers, stack, and basic instruction cycle loop.

----Add support for basic instruction fetching and decoding.

-#### 2.2.
-Memory Addressing Modes
----Implement all 13 addressing modes supported by the NES CPU.

-#### 2.3.
-Full Instruction Set
----Implement remaining instructions (arithmetic, branching, flags, etc.).

----Ensure accurate cycle timing and correct flag behavior.

-#### 2.4.
-Running First Game
----Load a simple test ROM and verify correct CPU execution.

-### 3. BUS Implementation
----Create the NES bus for communication between CPU, PPU, APU, and cartridge.

----Implement read/write access and memory mirroring logic.
+---Handles loading CHIP-8 ROMs into memory.

+---Stores fonts and sprites used by CHIP-8 programs.

+### 3. Display System – A monochrome 64x32 pixel display.---Finish By Checkpoint 2
+---We’ll use a Rust graphics library to draw pixels to the screen.

+---Includes methods for clearing and updating the screen.

-### 4. Cartridge Handling---Finish by Checkpoint 2
+### 4. Input System – Emulates the 16-key hexadecimal keypad.---Finish by Checkpoint 3
----Parse iNES file format headers.

----Load PRG (program) and CHR (character) ROMs into memory.

----Implement Mapper 0 (NROM) to test initial games.

-### 5. PPU (Picture Processing Unit) Emulation---Finish by Checpoint 3
-#### 5.1.
-PPU Registers and NMI Interrupt
----Implement control/status registers and NMI triggering.

-#### 5.2.
-Rendering
----Render CHR ROM tiles to a window.

----Draw static backgrounds, then progress to dynamic rendering.

-### 6. Joypad Input
----Map keyboard input to NES controller buttons.

----Connect input data to memory-mapped registers.

-### 7. APU (Audio Processing Unit)---Finish by Checkpoint 4
----(Stretch goal) Begin implementing basic tone generation and audio channels.
+---Maps modern keyboard inputs to CHIP-8 keys.

+---Supports input polling to detect presses and releases.

+### 5. Main Emulator Loop – Fetches, decodes, executes instructions, updates timers, and redraws the display each frame.

+##Possible Challenges
+###Implementing the instruction set correctly:
+---The CHIP-8 instruction set has around 35 opcodes, and minor mistakes in bit masking or decoding logic can cause unexpected behavior.
+Testing and debugging the CPU will likely be time-consuming.

+###Integrating a graphics/UI crate:
+---Choosing and learning to use a windowing/graphics crate such as minifb or sdl2 will be a challenge, particularly when synchronizing rendering speed with the emulator’s timing system.